ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>Patchy fog before 8am, then a chance of showers and thunderstorms.
 Partly sunny.
 High near 86, with temperatures falling to
-         around 84 in the afternoon.
+         around 83 in the afternoon.
 North wind 1 to 5 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A chance of showers and thunderstorms before 9pm.
-Partly cloudy, with a low around 70.
+Partly cloudy.
+Low around 70, with temperatures rising to around 72 overnight.
          North northeast wind around 2 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">